About

 I love yoga.
 It’s not surprising considering I started dancing when I was just three years old and still do it whenever I get the chance.
 Yes, sometimes that opportunity strikes while I’m folding laundry, much to the amusement of my dogs and the eye-rolling of my husband.
 What can I say?

 I started doing yoga when caring for my dad as he was battling cancer.
 I continued doing yoga after he passed, and it helped me to settle down enough to breathe and process much of the grief and tension I was holding in my body.
 If you want to read more about that, here’s the full story at Elephant Journal.
-I found yoga to be helpful and enjoyed the practice so much that I became a certified yoga teacher (RYT 200) in 2018.
+I found yoga to be helpful and enjoyed the practice so much that I became a certified yoga teacher in 2018.
 Years later, teaching and practicing yoga still brings much joy to my heart and life.
+I’m now a 500 hour Registered Yoga Teacher.

 I’ve been a Christian for as long as I can remember.
 Although at times I walked away from the church, struggled with grief and pain, and blamed God for problems in my life, I’ve come to realize that He never abandoned me.
 His mercy and grace sustained me through it all.
 I’ve learned that even in the darkest of times, there is always hope and light to be found.